Definition of Domestic Battery

 Seeking Help Voluntarily

 In many cases, it is appropriate for a defendant and/or victim to be proactive and voluntarily enroll in counseling or other psychological or substance abuse services.
-Voluntary participation in such programs can show a level of responsibility by the parties, change prosecutor perceptions of a case and of the defendant, and increase the possibility of a non-criminal resolution, such as Pretrial Intervention.
+Voluntary participation in such programs can often have a dramatic impact on prosecutor decision-making.

 Pretrial Motions

 Where a domestic violence charge cannot be disposed of in the early stages of the case, pretrial motions can provide additional impetus for a drop or reduction in charge.
-Some common examples include ‘Stand Your Ground’ Motions, Motions in Limine, and Motions for Court Ruling.
+Some common examples include ‘Stand Your Ground’ Motions and Motions in Limine.

 Trial Readiness

 Battery-Domestic Violence prosecutions often result in trial.
 For this reason, both the defendant and the attorney must show resolve and trial-readiness for the duration of the case.
-In some cases, being ready, willing, and able to proceed to trial can itself play a major role in having a charge dropped, reduced, or diverted.
+This can play a major role in having a charge dropped, reduced, or diverted.